LLNL/quandary/README.md

 git submodule init && git submodule update
 ```

 This project relies on Petsc [https://petsc.org/release/] to handle (parallel) linear algebra.
-Optionally Slepsc [https://slepc.upv.es] can be used to solve some eigenvalue problems if desired (e.g. for the Hessian...).
+You can either use Spack to install Quandary alongside Petsc, or use CMake to install Quandary given an existing Petsc installation.

-### Spack
+### Building using Spack
-Petc, Slepc, and other dependencies such as Python packages can be managed and installed using Spack.
-Additionally, Spack can build Quandary itself from your local source code.
+Spack can be used to install Quandary, including the required dependency on Petc, as well as Python packages and interface.

 1. To install Spack, clone the repo and add to your shell following the steps [here](https://spack.readthedocs.io/en/latest/getting_started.html#installation).